petrvanblokland/Xierpa3/README.md

 A variety of database connections is possible: local and online SQL databases, Amazon database services and S3.
 The amount of adapters has to be extended for the public versions of Xierpa3 to make this work.
-Currently PostgreSQL is supported, we aim to support MySql as well in the near future.
+Currently PostgreSQL is supported, we aim to support MySQL as well in the near future.

 -----------------------------------------------------------------------------